Male Sexual Enhancement FAQ

 ManWave is a low intensity shock wave generated by a highly sophisticated machine made by Zimmer in Germany.
 The waves are sent through the skin into the penis and dislodge the micro-plaques thereby unblock the blood vessels supplying the erection chambers of the penis.
 It also causes new blood vessels formation by a process called vascular neogenesis to improve the overall circulation of the penis facilitating a better erection.
 It is completely pain-free, no surgery and no drugs.

-It is a treatment invented by Dr. C. Runels consisting of injecting concentrated platelet rich plasma (PRP) into the erection chambers of the penis as well as the head of the penis to increase circulation resulting in better erection and sensitivity of the penis.
-Dr. Liu uses an enhanced version of the Priapussshot consisting of high concentration of PRP and may add Amnion as well.
+It is a treatment invented by Dr. C. Runels consisting of injecting concentrated plasma into the erection chambers of the penis as well as the head of the penis to increase circulation resulting in better erection and sensitivity of the penis.
+Dr. Liu uses an enhanced version of the Priapus shot consisting of high concentration of platelets and may add Amnion as well.

 It is a treatment protocol combining the ManWave and an enhanced PriapusShot for the treatment of erectile dysfunction.

 By increasing the circulation and sensitivity of the penis, erection and sexual experience are enhanced.